What is Payroll and how are Payroll Calculations done?

 How to manage payroll calculation in excel?

 Ans.
 To manage payroll in Excel, start by setting up a spreadsheet with employee details like names, employee IDs, and salary or hourly rates.
 Use formulas to calculate gross pay based on hours worked or monthly salary.
 Then, apply tax and other deductions.
-Subtract these from gross pay to get net pay.
+Finally, subtract these from gross pay to get net pay.

 While Excel can handle these tasks, using payroll software like Empxtrack can streamline the process and ensure accuracy, especially with compliance-related calculations and statutory, bank and other payroll reports.